rhkdump/kernel-auto-bisect/README.md

 Feb 22 05:22:11 - kab service disabled
 Feb 22 05:22:11 - stopped
 ```
-### Version bisecting
+### Build bisecting

-You can also bisect built kernel packages by specifying `BISECT_WAHT` and `DISTRIBUTION` in /etc/kernel-auto-bsiect.conf,
+You can also bisect built kernel packages by specifying `BISECT_WHAT` and `DISTRIBUTION` in /etc/kernel-auto-bisect.conf,
 ```
-BISECT_WHAT VERSION
+BISECT_WHAT BUILD
 DISTRIBUTION RHEL9
 REPRODUCER /root/reproduce.sh
 ```